Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 All questions pertain to printer shipping version of 10/1/24 or later unless otherwise specified.

-Where authors provided it only reflects who wrote the FAQ section as all answers have many community contributions.
+Where authors provided it only reflects who wrote the FAQ as all answers have many community contributions.

-Please send any questions, comments, suggestion, new FAQs to @kaihanga on Discord or via kaihanga@nulleta.com
+Please send any questions, comments, suggestion, new FAQs to `@kaihanga` on Discord or via kaihanga@nulleta.com

+Read your manual, confirm what you're doing, everything's at your own risk.

 # General
 - [What's the size, measurements, etc.?](#whats-the-size-measurements-etc)